-She taught internal medicine on the Georgetown University Medical Service at DC General Hospital from 1981 to 1982 She was medical director and following that education director of Comprehensive Addiction Treatment Services from 1982-1992.
+She taught internal medicine on the Georgetown University Medical Service at DC General Hospital from 1981 to 1982.
+She was Medical Director and following that she was the Education Director of Comprehensive Addiction Treatment Services from 1982-1992.
 She became board certified in addiction medicine in 1990.
 She launched an internal medicine private practice and also did consultative work in pain management and addiction medicine from 1985-2007.

 In 2013 she became director of virtual pain care for the Richmond VAMC.
-In this capacity, she produced 2 case based webinar programs each week, did econsults and saw patients throughout the country using clinical video teleconsulting.
+In this capacity, she produced two case-based webinar programs each week, did econsults and saw patients throughout the country using clinical video teleconsulting.

 Throughout her career she has lectured and written on topics such as pain management, mental health concerns in the primary care setting, the high risk chronic pain patient, and addiction diagnosis/treatment.
 Once joining the VA she also wrote and lectured about post deployment concerns in the returning veteran.
 She has been on the faculty and lectured for the American Society of Addiction Medicine annual course on pain and addiction.
 She is the lead editor for the ASAM Manual on Pain and Addiction.

-Senior Vice President, Sales & Consulting at Raymond James
+Senior Vice President, Sales, Education & Engagement at Raymond James

-Laetitia Boyle graduated in 2005 from Eckerd College with a degree in International Business and a minor in Mandarin Chinese.
+Laetitia Boyle graduated in 2006 from Eckerd College with a degree in International Business and a minor in Mandarin Chinese.
 While attending Eckerd, Laetitia traveled to Southeast Asia and Morocco on separate Winter Term trips to learn about the nuances of finance and commerce against the backdrop of other cultures.
-(She also met her future husband on the trip to Asia, fellow Eckerd alum Ben Boyle).
+She also met her future husband on the trip to Asia, fellow Eckerd alum Ben Boyle.
 These important tenets have stayed with Laetitia as she has risen from intern to department leader at Raymond James Bank.

 Her first official role at Raymond James was in the Accelerated Development Program (previously known as Options Rotational Development Program), completing a year-long training before transitioning into Corporate & Commercial Real Estate Banking.
 In 2011, she was given an opportunity to build out the new Securities Based Lending department, implementing the overall business strategy and growing it to over $2 billion in loan balances.
-Currently, she is the Head of Internal Sales & Consulting, responsible for strategic sales and education initiatives for Private Client Banking, which offers cash and lending solutions to Raymond James' 8,000+ financial advisors.
+Currently, she is Head of Sales, Education & Engagement for Private Client Banking, which offers cash and lending solutions to Raymond James' 8,700+ financial advisors.